emilianoyoung/ai/_posts/2019-12-25-top-players-in-autonomous-delivery-vehicles-sector-2019.md

         width: 700
         height: 393
   - title: "Nvidia Announces New Orin Auto AI Processor"
-    excerpt: "At the company’s GPU Technology Conference (GTC) in China, Nvidia announced the new Orin AI processor or system-on-chip (SoC).
-Drive AGX Orin is the next generation to the Drive Xavier SoC currently in use by many auto OEMs and tier one automotive equipment suppliers.
-While dubbed a “robotics” processor, the key target application is ..."
+    excerpt: "in China, Nvidia announced the new Orin AI processor or system-on-chip (SoC).
+Drive AGX Orin is the next generation to the Drive Xavier SoC currently in use by many auto OEMs and tier one automotive equipment suppliers."
     publishedDateTime: 2019-12-18T17:04:00Z
     sourceUrl: https://www.forbes.com/sites/tiriasresearch/2019/12/18/nvidia-announces-new-orin-auto-ai-processor/
     ampUrl: https://www.forbes.com/sites/tiriasresearch/2019/12/18/nvidia-announces-new-orin-auto-ai-processor/amp/